flure/lack_of_disco/README.md

 Source code of an NDS demo I made in 2009.
 Won 2nd place in Wild Demo competition at Main Demoparty in Arles.

 This is just the source code, no data included (because they are my teammates'work).
-Everything in this source code is licensed under WTFPL (http://www.wtfpl.net/) Basically, you can do whatever you want with this source code.
+Everything in this source code is licensed under WTFPL (http://www.wtfpl.net/).

+Basically, you can do whatever you want with this source code.
+Check the LICENSE file for details.